 Why is it so hard to name such innovations?
 Surely not because nothing needed to be improved upon.

 Why is it that, in spite of its profound contributions to the world’s understanding and knowledge in areas ranging from mathematics to medicine to surgery to astronomy to metallurgy to philosophy, logic, and grammar, innovating to make something better, faster, cheaper for people and society has been absent?

 Innovation is midwifed by the socio-cultural-economic ethos of a place.
 It isn’t specific to formal education, a class, a market, laws, ideology, capital, patent, or property rights, as historians of innovation like Dr Anton Howes have argued, though these are important ingredients.

 It has been said that Silicon Valley is not a place but a mindset.
 It transcends the talent, the funds, the educational institutions, and the service providers.
-It is about learning, openness, collaborating, experimenting, improving, helping, mentoring, of : a culture of innovation.
+It is about learning, openness, collaborating, experimenting, improving, helping, mentoring, of paying it forward: a culture of innovation.

 Tipu Sultan’s rockets, which caused mayhem among the British East India Company army in the eighteenth century, were improved upon by William Congreve and used later by the English against the Americans as Congreve rockets.

 Why weren’t these rockets improved upon in India?
 Or, why weren’t the pioneering globally renowned Wootz carbon-steel alloys used in swords that led to Damascus steel and then, after European scientists got to work on it, contributed to the creation of the modern European metallurgical and arms industries, improved upon in India?